-However, these aren’t dishwasher safe but it’s not really a big deal, washing them is pretty easy.
+However, these aren’t dishwasher safe but it’s not a big deal, washing them is pretty straightforward.

 The sheer speed of the blades should be enough to dislodge all the food residue.
-Make sure to rinse well.
+Make sure to rinse thoroughly.

 Vitamix also sells specialty pitchers designed to blend dry ingredients.